Marketing standards in the hop sector

 Background

 Hops can be imported from a non-EU country only if an attestation of equivalence is issued by an authorised agency in the exporting country.
 This attestation (Regulation 1308/2013, Art.
 190) guarantees that the hops meet EU requirements.
-Imported hops with an attestation of equivalence therefore do not have to undergo the certification referred to in these new draft Regulations.
+Imported hops with an attestation of equivalence therefore do not have to undergo the certification referred to in this Regulation.

 Breweries pay great attention to the quality of hops, as they have a significant influence on the taste of the final product.